FHOOEAIST/MSBPMN/README.md

 docker container run -p 8080:8080 msbpmn
 ```

 Then you are able to access the server under: `localhost:8080`.
-Next you are able to upload a PlanDefinition to the
+Next, you are able to upload a PlanDefinition to the
 server by executing a post http request to `localhost:8080/fhir/PlanDefinition`.
 In success this will return the id
 of the uploaded PlanDefinition which you can then use to execute an HTTP GET request and convert it into a BPMN.
 `localhost:8080/fhir/PlanDefinition/<id>/$bpmn` where you replace `<id>` with your PlanDefinition id.
 This will return